South Coast Walks & Historical Sites

 We will walk the Navajo Loop and Queen's Garden with the option to extend onto Peek-A-Boo.
 This is your chance to walk amongst a canyon full of hoodoos, arches, and other interesting shapes.
 This truly is an unforgettable trail.

-Morning departure to Moab for two nights.
+We have a morning departure to Moab where we stay two nights.
 The journey is about 5-6 hours with stops, through stunning and ever-changing scenery.
 There is plenty to see on the way and you will be stopping regularly to enjoys the views, short trails, coffee and comfort stops.
 Moab is a welcoming town with a great selection of restaurants, bars, cafes and shops.
 We head straight to Canyonlands area for a short and easy rim walk and the incredible vistas of Dead Horse Point; here we observe that iconic view of the Colorado River snaking through the canyon.

 We will walk in the Devil's Garden in the Arches National Park and in the surrounding area.
 Arches certainly rivals Bryce for otherworldly scenery.
 We take in a selection of naturally formed rock arches.
 Names like Landscape, Wall, Navajo, Partition, Double O, Private, Pine Tree and Tunnel perhaps give some idea of what to expect.
-We cannot promise you will see every arch in the park, well there are over 2000, but we aim to show you the most unique!
+You will not see every arch in the park, there are well over 2000, but we aim to show you the most impressive!

 We drive about 2hrs to the Mesa Verde National Park where we stay for two nights in Cortez on the Colorado Plateau.
 On the way we will stop just outside of Moab, to walk either the Fisher Tower trail, which displays a great variety of rock art, sculpted by the wind and the rain from the soft red sandstone or Negro Bill to Morning Glory Bridge trail, travelling alongside a scenic canyon and finishing at a stunning 243ft long natural bridge – the 6th largest natural rock span in the US.
 Whichever we choose neither will disappoint.